EN

 Conservation ConneCTion

-Museum Makeover is a new effort designed to improve the visitor experience at cultural heritage organizations throughout Connecticut.
-Successful applicants receive two free site visits from a team of traveling museum curators who will examine the exhibit areas, period rooms, or collection storage areas and develop a plan to improve these areas and elevate the visitor experience.
-Members of these cultural heritage organizations will be actively involved in all phases of Museum Makeover and will work closely with the Traveling Curators to implement the recommendations.
-Each participating institution will also receive up to $3,000 to help cover the costs of upgrading exhibition and storage areas.
+Successful applicants will receive two free site visits from a curatorial project manager who will work with the institution’s paid and unpaid staff throughout the grant period to implement their project.
+Paid and unpaid staff at these cultural organizations will be actively involved in all phases of Museum Makeover and will work closely with their assigned curatorial project manager to implement recommendations.
+Each participating institution will also receive up to $5,600 to help cover the costs of upgrading or creating exhibition and interpretive areas.
+This funding can be used for curatorial consultants, graphic designer, exhibit designer, exhibit fabrication and production, and exhibit installation.

-Before applying, organizations must contact Kathy Craughwell-Varda, Director of Conservation ConneCTion, at CSL.ConservationConnection@ct.gov to discuss your project idea.
+Before applying, organizations must contact Conservation ConneCTion director, Kathy Craughwell-Varda, CSL.ConservationConnection@ct.gov, to discuss their grant application.
 We are eager to help you submit a strong application and are available to review draft applications received at least two weeks before the grant deadline.

 Grant Information